Kitura/Swift-Kuery-ORM/README.md

 ## Example

 You'll want to go [here](http://www.kitura.io/en/starter/gettingstarted.html) to create a server from the CLI to get started.
-You'll be using the [PostGreSQL plugin of Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL), so you will want to make sure that you have PostGreSQL running on your local machine, which you can install with `brew install postgresql`.
-The default port for PostGreSQL is 5432.
+You'll be using the [PostgreSQL plugin of Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL), so you will want to make sure that you have PostgreSQL running on your local machine, which you can install with `brew install postgresql`.
+The default port for PostgreSQL is 5432.

 ### Update your Package.swift file

-Go to your Add Swift-Kuery-ORM and Swift-Kuery-PostgreSQL to your `Package.swift`:
+Add Swift-Kuery-ORM and Swift-Kuery-PostgreSQL to your `Package.swift`:

 ```swift
 dependencies: [